How to camp responsibly as we ease out of lockdown

 Here are a few simple tips on how to camp responsibly:

 Check national guidance: As we move out of lockdown during the Coronavirus/Covid-19 pandemic, national guidance is constantly changing.
 Make sure you’re aware of the guidelines and plan your trip accordingly.
 We are keeping our advice to visitors up to date to help you think, check, plan ahead of your trip and you should also check the Scottish Government website for health and safety guidance.
 Please do not visit if you have any COVID-19 symptoms.
 Consider the size of your group and avoid areas that are likely to be busy.
 Always maintain physical distancing and personal hygiene.
 Remember that campsites will be operating on reduced capacity and your visit is likely to be different to usual.
 Please be respectful to others and follow the national guidance so that we can all move out of lockdown safely together.

 Deciding where to camp: When planning your trip, check if you’re allowed to camp at your chosen spot.
-Wild camping is permitted in Scotland, however there are Camping Management Byelaws in place in the National Park to manage visitor numbers at many of our most popular lochshores.
+Wild camping is permitted in Scotland, however there are Camping Management Byelaws in place in the National Park from March to September to manage visitor numbers at many of our most popular lochshores.
 In these areas, you will need to get a permit before you can camp.
 You might prefer to stay at an official campsite with more amenities such as toilets and showers.
 Be sure to book in advance, as you will not be able to book once you arrive.

 Familiarise yourself with the Scottish Outdoor Access Code: Make sure you are aware of what you should and shouldn’t do in the outdoors before you arrive.
 The Scottish Outdoor Access Code is built on three key principles: Respecting the interests of others, caring for the environment and taking responsibility for your own actions.
 Access rights are different in Scotland than the rest of the UK.
 Read up on the specific camping guidance so you know before you go.